 Support for families with an at-risk child or young person

-If you need help to address the anti-social behaviour of a child or young person in your care, you can enter into a family responsibility agreement.
+If you need help to address the anti-social behaviour of a child or young person in your care, you can enter into a family responsibility agreement (FRA).

-Under the Youth Justice Act 2005, the agreement is only used when Territory Families, Housing and Communities (TFHC) believes:
+Under the Youth Justice Act 2005, a FRA is only used when the Department of Children and Families (DCF) believes:

 - it will assist in resolving the child's or young person's problematic behaviours

-- your behaviours, actions or inactions are causing or contributing to the child's or young person’s problem behaviours.
+- your behaviours, actions or inactions are causing or contributing to the child's or young person’s problematic behaviours.

-You can enter into the agreement if you’re a parent, carer or responsible adult of a child or young person under 18 years old.
+You can enter into a FRA if you’re a parent, carer or responsible adult of a child or young person under 18 years old.

 - contemporary social practice